-Fern-like leaves and abundant, daisy-shaped blossoms make cosmos a lovely choice for borders and background.
+Plant different varieties from starts or seed for colorful blossoms and fern-like leaves that make cosmos a lovely choice for borders and background.

 Sunlight: Full sun to partial shade